FIRST-Tech-Challenge/FtcRobotController/README.md

 ### Following a Trajectory

 Now your tuned drive class can be used to follow trajectories/paths.
 Begin by instantiating your follower with the necessary arguments and calling `followPath()`/`followTrajectory()`.
 Then poll `update()` with the current pose estimate until it's finished (pose estimates can be computed with `Drive.updatePoseEstimate()` or another external mechanism).
+This is demonstrated in `TrajectoryTestOpMode`.
+The routine consists of two 180deg point turns, a 40in line straight ahead, and a spline.
+Test first with no feedback to ensure there are no dimensional mismatches (feedforward should get within 90-95% accuracy).
+If not, make the proper adjustments and re-tune.
+Once you've convinced yourself that pure open loop control is working, slowly add feedback control until the desired accuracy is achieved.

 ## Dashboard

 This project also contains some code for interfacing Road Runner with [FTC Dashboard](https://github.com/acmerobotics/ftc-dashboard).
+To open the dashboard, connect to the phone's WiFi network and navigate to `192.168.49.1:8080/dash`.